Whac-A-Mole: History

 Back in Japan, Namco, who were beginning to shift towards arcade video game production with hits like Galaxian (1979) and Pac-Man (1980), noticed arcade centers in Japan were flooded with "mole buster" games.
 To capitalize on their popularity, Namco began work on a similar game with a unique motif to help it stand out from similar games.
 Sweet Licks (1981) was originally designed by TOGO, who had originally named it Mole Attack.
 Namco purchased the rights to the game and gave it new artwork.
 Sweet Licks was designed by Yukio Ishikawa, a mechanical game designer for Namco.
 The game was themed around cake and pastries to help attract women.
 It was the first arcade game to use an LCD monitor to display the player's score.
 Sweet Licks became popular in Japan and was subsequently released in North America in April 1982, then in Europe, where it became popular in the 1980s.

+As of 2005, Bob's Space Racers generated revenue from Whac-A-Mole machines in amusement parks.
+The same year, Hasbro secured licensing rights for Whac-A-Mole machines in the home consumer market.

 Variations

 Whac-A-Mole machine for small children in Hainan, China.

 The original Whac-A-Mole game inspired the first genre of games with a violent aspect as central to their user experience.
 Researchers have used Whac-A-Mole and its variations to study the violent aspects of these games.

 The Whac-A-Mole game trademark was originally owned by Bob's Space Racers but since 2008 has been owned by Mattel.
 Machines with similar gameplay are sold under other names.
 Whac-A-Mole has also been the basis for a number of internet games and mobile games that are similar in play and strategy.

 Engineer Tim Hunkin built and installed a "Whack a Banker" machine at Southwold Pier in England in 2009 made from parts of a previous "Whack a Warden" machine.

-Mattel Television currently is partnered with Fremantle to develop a game show inspired by the game, which has yet to debut.
-The show will be an elimination-style, unscripted series to determine the "Whac-a-Mole Champion".
-The competition will involve a life-size version of the game, as well as obstacle courses and other "surprising twist[s]".